azera-21/Summit/README.txt

 Project focused on improving CSS styling with links and buttons.
-Tried to incorporate incorporate skeumorphic principles where possible.
+Tried to incorporate incorporate skeumorphic principles whereever possible.